May 23-24, 2023

-The Leadership in Public Service (LPS) program is a two-day program that will held via Zoom due to the COVID-19.
+The Leadership in Public Service (LPS) program is a two-day program that will be held at Annenberg Presidential Conference Center, on the campus of Texas A&M University.
 The program is hosted by the Center for Nonprofits & Philanthropy (CNP).
 Attendees can anticipate educational workshops led by high regarded academicians and public service practitioners at the Bush School.

 Information – Public Sector Leadership Course